baihacker/sb/README.md

 Usage
 =====
 * Command: pe++.py <your file>.
-* pe++.py will try to use  {'language':'cpp','name':'mingw-pe'} to find the corresponding compiler configuration.
+* pe++.py will try to use  {'language':'cpp','name':'mingw64-pe'} to find the corresponding compiler configuration.
-* dcj.py, jr.py, vc++.py are similar to pe++.py but a different filter to find the compiler configuration.
+* dcj.py, jr.py, vc++.py, clang++ are similar to pe++.py but a different filter to find the compiler configuration.
 * options
   * -o <output file name>
     * Specify the output file name.
 (Default = empty string and determined by compilers)